 Paul Barnes, Staff Attorney

-While earning my bachelor’s degree from the University of St. Thomas, I volunteered my time to student-run nonprofit organizations.
-This drive to do work that helps others led me to South Texas of College of Law, Houston.
-After getting my J.D. in May of 2015, I passed the Texas bar and earned my law license in November of 2015.
-Before joining the CLEAT legal team in January of 2017, I spent my first year as an attorney getting a wide range of legal experience and trying to build my own practice.
+Paul earned a bachelor’s degree from the University of St. Thomas in Houston, Texas.
+While in shcool, Paul volunteered at student-run nonprofit organizations such as .
+His drive to help others led him to South Texas College of Law in Houston.
+After receiving his Juris Doctorate in May of 2015, he passed the Texas State Bar and earned his law license in November of 2015.
+Before joining the CLEAT legal team in January of 2017, he spent his irst year as an attorney getting a wide range of legal experience while trying to build his own practice.
 Paul was born and raised in Houston, Texas.J.R.
 Ramirez, Staff Attorney

 Inspired by his younger brother and family, he went on to receive his Juris Doctorate in December 2015

 Joyce Lopez is one of the longest serving members of the CLEAT Staff.
 She attended San Antonio College for her legal studies and obtained extensive legal experience before coming to work for CLEAT.
 She has over 25 years in serving CLEAT members in San Antonio and across South Texas.

 Carol has been with CLEAT since 1994 and is now a Certified Estate Planner assigned to the Legal Services Division as Wills Program Coordinator.
 In addition, Carol was recently assigned to become the CLEAT Retiree Association Coordinator, assisting the newly formed board with marketing and recruiting for the CRA.
 Prior to serving the legal division, Carol obtained both Life & Health and Property & Casualty insurance licenses and managed the CLEAT Benefit Plan, servicing the participating locals.

 Mayra Marquez, Legal Assistant